History of the Jews in Greece: Roman Greece

 Paul of Tarsus by El Greco.

 Macedonia and the rest of Hellenistic Greece fell to the Roman Empire in 146 BC.
 The Jews living in Roman Greece had a different experience than those of Judaea Province.
 The New Testament describes Greek Jews as a separate community from the Jews of Judaea, and the Jews of Greece did not participate in the First Jewish-Roman War or later conflicts.
 The Jews of Thessaloniki, speaking a dialect of Greek, and living a Hellenized existence, were joined by a new Jewish colony in the 1st century AD.
 The Jews of Thessaloniki "enjoyed wide autonomy" in Roman times.

+An epitaph found in Taenarum (modern Kyparissa) records a man named Justus, son of Andromache, from the city of Tiberias in Galilee.
+He is believed to have been a first- or second-generation refugee displaced from Judaea in the aftermath of the First Jewish Revolt.

 Originally a persecutor of the early Jewish Christians until his conversion on the Road to Damascus, Paul of Tarsus, himself a Hellenized Jew from Tarsus, part of the post-Alexander the Great Greek Seleucid Empire, was instrumental in the founding of many Christian churches throughout Rome, including Asia Minor and Greece.
 Paul's second missionary journey included proselytizing at Thessaloniki's synagogue until driven out of the city by its Jewish community.

+Evidence from the 2nd and 3rd centuries CE includes three inscriptions that combine menorah imagery with Hebrew and Semitic names, discovered in Athens, Arcadia and Plataea.
+This period displays a strengthening of Jewish identity through an onomastic shift: the increasing adoption of Hebrew names for children of parents with Greek names.
+This pattern is evidenced by names such as "Issachar son of Heraclides", and "Beniames son of Lachares".